Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-With apps using more data and limited data plans, it's easy to hit the limit.
+With mobile apps using more data, plus limited data plans, it's easy to hit your limit.

 Update apps on mobile data only

-Downloading a single app will use around 20MB or more of your data, and around three times as much if downloading a game.
-With this in mind, it’s important to keep it Wi-Fi-only when you download apps.
+Downloading a single app uses around 20MB or more of your data, and around three times as much if you download a game.
+With this in mind, it’s essential to use Wi-Fi-only when you download apps.
 Luckily, there’s a simple way to do this.

 For Android users

 Open the Google Play Store, open the menu and click on Settings.
 Within the Settings menu, click on Auto-update apps and select Auto-update apps over Wi-Fi only.

 From your home screen, open the settings menu and click on iTunes & App Stores.
 Once there, drag the Use Mobile Data slider to the left to disable it.

 Streaming an app uses a lot of data, so if you do plan on streaming on the go, it’s worth tweaking the settings to avoid losing your month’s allowance in a single day.

 When using the Netflix app on a mobile device or tablet, to limit your data usage, you can either limit your account to watch on Wi-Fi only or choose lower video quality to save data.
 To do this, access the app settings in the menu and choose your type of cellular data usage.
 These range from off to higher definitions, which may use over 1GB of data per hour.

 Depending on how much you use your browser, this may or may not have a significant effect – but every little counts, right?
 If you’d like to see your browser (Chrome specifically) use less data, open the settings menu by clicking on the three dots in the right-hand corner.
 Then scroll down and turn Data Saver on.
 This nifty little trick can help you save up to 35% of your data!